 Educate.
 I’m amazed at the people who have been caught off guard by the power of addiction and the drugs on the market today.
 Heroin is a problem today is because people had no idea that oxycodone was almost the same thing in a perscription.
 And how many people would have avoided their addiction altogether if they had known they were suffering from a mental disorder?
 The more we know about substance abuse, the stronger our communities will be against its influence.
 The more we know about the warning signs of what addiction looks like, the less we will enable people to continue in it.
 If we were an educated community, we would offer more support to the parents and relatives who feel isolated.
 Substance abuse is all over the news if you look for it.
 Make an effort to research and read about what’s happening in West Virginia, Kentucky, Ohio, Florida, New Hampshire, and in your own state too.
 Don’t ignore this problem because you don’t see it happening to you.

 Speak.
 Lawmakers don’t tend to fund research for addiction recovery because it’s not on the lips or the minds of their constituents, so the cause gets shorted compared to other medical research, even though addiction is a major killer.
-There are no big 10K races or silicone bracelets sold to raise money for research on subtance abuse.
+There are no big 10K races or silicone bracelets sold to raise money for research on subtance abuse disorder.
 But if we speak out, if we make this a major issue, lawmakers will fund more treatment centers.
-Advancements will be made to understand and help people find effective treatment.
+Advancements will be made to understand what addiction does to your brain and how we can counter those effects to help people find effective treatment.
 Teenagers may be more aware of the risks involved.
 So share articles you find that are important on social media.
 Talk to people in your church and community about what can be done for outreach.
 Speak out and make other people aware of what’s going on around you.

-In addition to being a voice for legislation and action, you will also be a voice to people who need help.
+In addition to being a voice for legislation and action, you will also be a voice for people who still need help.
 One reason the number of people seeking recovery is so small is because of the stigma surrounding it.
-You can help to end that, by coming forward with your iwn recovery story or not judging those who have been through it.
+Every single sober person can help to end that, by coming forward with their own recovery stories.
+People who have never struggled can help by listening, and not judging those who have been through it.
 Sadly, stigma doesn’t end with addicts themselves, for the families that surround them are often ashamed to ask for help too.
 In Portsmouth, Ohio (a town plagued by overdose), it took almost eight years of living with epidemic heroin use before the parents were willing to confess what was happening in their homes and form a support group.
 Don’t let that be your town.
 If you’ve recovered or have supported someone who has, tell your story.
 Hiding it compounds the consequences.
 People who are struggling are listening whether you realize it or not, and they need encouragement, so speak out.

 Faces & Voices of Recovery is an organization dedicated to lobbying on behalf of recovery and ending the stigma, because its not just an issue for vagrants and rock stars.
 Respected people everywhere- leaders, politicians, businessmen, athletes, etc. are in recovery too.
 To share your story on social media use #ourstorieshavepower or #recoverymatters or go to their website http://facesandvoicesofrecovery.org/get-involved/ to learn more about joining their movement.